Bert Newton: 2006–12

-Theatre roles
+Theatre

 Newton's stage appearances included Professor Marvel/the Wizard of Oz in The Wizard of Oz, Cogsworth in Beauty and the Beast, Franz Liebkind in The Producers and Max in The Sound of Music.

-In October 2008, it was announced that Newton would be taking over the role of The Wizard in the Melbourne production of the musical Wicked, after the sudden death of Rob Guest.
-He played his first performance on 12 November 2008.
-The production closed on 9 August 2009 and transferred to Sydney from 12 September 2009.
+From November 2008, Newton took over the role of The Wizard in the Melbourne production of the musical Wicked, after the sudden death of Rob Guest.
+The production transferred to Sydney from September 2009.
 Newton continued to play the role on the national tour, which began in January 2011, opposite Lucy Durack as Glinda, Jemma Rix as Elphaba, David Harris as Fiyero and Maggie Kirkpatrick as Madame Morrible.
 In 2011 he was part of the Australian cast performing Wicked in Singapore.
 Altogether, Newton had a three-year run in this show.

 In July 2012 Newton joined the Melbourne cast of Annie for a few weeks, taking over the role of President Roosevelt from Alan Jones.

-In March 2013 it was announced that Newton would be returning to the stage in producer John Frost's production of Grease The Musical which commenced in August 2013.
-Newton played disc jockey Vince Fontaine.
+From August 2013 Newton returned to the stage in producer John Frost's production of Grease The Musical, playing disc jockey Vince Fontaine.

 Newton played the narrator in the 2015 Australian production of The Rocky Horror Show.